rlaffers/eslint-plugin-xstate/README.md

 ## TODO

-- detect incorrect stopping of actors with Intepreter#stop method
 - detect infinite loops
-- detect missing initial state for non-parallel state nodes
+- write docs for event-name
-- add an option to restrict matchers to the scope of state machine declarations
+- add an option to restrict some matchers to the scope of state machine declarations
 - improve event-names to lint `type` values in event objects
 - recommend not using inline implementations of actions, services, guards, activities
 - detect imperative usage of action creators